Computer Science Degree Overview

 • Data analytics

 Bachelor's students typically gain skills using programming languages for various purposes, along with advanced problem-solving and critical thinking skills.
-The comprehensiveness of these programs allows graduates to pursue many computer and information technology occupations, including information security analyst and database administrator roles.
+Graduates can pursue many computer and information technology occupations, including information security analyst and database administrator roles.

 Master's degrees in computer science usually require two years of full-time enrollment to build on undergraduate training in programming theory, design, networks, databases, and security.
 These programs investigate and analyze computing challenges and emerging technologies, challenging students to develop solutions and new computing applications.